jarviscanada/jarvis_data_eng_AbdullahRiaz/linux_sql/README.md

 ### crontab.sh:

-*Run to enable repeated execution of 'host_usage' script in order to collect usage data every one minute increment.*
+*Run to enable repeated execution of the 'host_usage' script in order to collect usage data every one minute increment.*

 ```bash